tardieu/affinity/README.md

 kn service create affinity --image quay.io/tardieu/affinity:dev --scale 3
 ```

-Using the default Knative Serving configuration, requests for the same session
+By default Knative Serving does not understand sessions.
+Requests for the same
-may be routed to multiple replicas using distinct session counts for the same
+session may be routed to several distinct replicas.
+Each replica maintains its
-session.
+own session counts so the "aggregate" session count returned for a given session
+may appear to stall or decrease depending on the distribution of requests among
+replicas.

 ```bash
 curl 'http://affinity.default.127.0.0.1.sslip.io/incr?session_id=abc'